binchoo/rss-poller-recyclerview/README.md

 # rss-poller-recyclerview
-A Kotlin abstraction for Android recyclerview adpater which executes periodic RSS polling.
+RssPollerRecyclerViewAdapter is a Kotlin abstraction of Android RecyclerView.Adapter, which executes periodic RSS polling.
+Make your recyclerview responsive to the RSS feed.

 ## Example
  1. Declare a class that implements `rsspoller.recyclerview.RssPollerRecyclerViewAdapter`